zchee/golang-wiki/Podcasts.md

 ## Podcast shows
 * [Golang Show](http://golangshow.com/) – Weekly podcast since June 2015, in Russian language.
 * [Go Time](http://gotime.fm) - A partnership between GoBridge and The Changelog — for the Go community, by the Go community.
 Coming soon.
+* [Go Gab](https://www.briefs.fm/go-gab) - A podcast about everything Go.
+Episodes are short: about 3 minutes each.

 ## Podcast episodes
 A collection of podcast episodes that cover Go programming.
 Please keep items in reverse chronological order (most recent first)